sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 Many of the folks on that thread pointed to noise in the power lines, which is definitely a problem, but was more of a red herring than anything.
-Through a lot of searching about how ringing could occur from a clock signal or where undershoot and overshoot come from I stumbled on the definition and considerations around "transmission lines".
-The first formal note I discovered on this topic was in searching for information on how manufacturers advise engineers on [proper implementation of oscillators](https://www.jauch.com/downloadfile/5fdb142fc53b4a351124ad046a864d5ec/source_impedance_termination_hcmos_xos_20201127.pdf).
+Through a lot of searching about how ringing could occur from a clock signal and searching about where undershoot and overshoot comes from I stumbled on the definition and considerations around "transmission lines".
+The first formal note I discovered on this topic was in searching for information on how manufacturers advise engineers on
+[proper implementation of oscillators](https://www.jauch.com/downloadfile/5fdb142fc53b4a351124ad046a864d5ec/source_impedance_termination_hcmos_xos_20201127.pdf).

 Once I hypothesized the ~~CLK~~ signal was behaving like a